-Once a parent decides to homeschool their child, one of the most basic questions that come to mind is, “How long is a homeschool day?”
+Once a parent decides to homeschool their child, one of the most basic questions that come to mind is, “How long is an average homeschool day?”

 When I first started out as a homeschool mom, figuring out the amount of time to spend each day homeschooling my kids was one of the trickiest.